HOW TO LOSE BELLY FAT?

 Don’t neglect the importance of separate ab training in your overall approach to getting down to those lower levels of body fat.

-I hope you were able to take a look in the mirror and answer these questions about your daily routine honestly.
+I hope you were able to take a look in the mirror and answer these questions about your health and daily routine honestly.
 We all have areas that we need to work on, me included.
 But when you can be honest with yourself about where you may be falling short, that’s when you can start to address those things and make some big progress.

 - If you’ve got “stubborn” belly fat that just won’t seem to go away, you’ve come to the right place.
-I’ve taken you through you a step by step look at areas you may need to make some changes in order to reach your goals.
+I’ve taken you through you a step by step look at areas you may need to make some changes in order to reach your weight loss goals.
 I’ve asked you to ask yourself some tough questions and give yourself honest answers.

 - One of the questions you’ll need to answer is whether your belly fat is really “stubborn”.
 Are you carrying extra body fat due to less-than-optimal nutrition and fitness, or do you have those factors dialed in and are just looking to shave down those final couple percentages of body fat?